Divorce Alaska Custody

 - Does the child have unique and special requirements that can be fulfilled by a specific parent in a better manner?

-- The practicability of travel between the father and mother
+- The practicability of travel between the father and mother.

-- The educational level of the child
+- The educational and maturity level of the child.

-- The relative stability of the atmosphere at home that could be possibly provided by each parent
+- The relative stability of the atmosphere at home that could be possibly provided by each parent.

-- The requirements of the child
+- The requirements of the family.

 - Has a neutral mediator offered any findings and recommendations?

-- Any other factor that has not been particularly pointed out by the laws of this state, but the court considers it relevant
+- Any other factor that has not been particularly pointed out by the laws of this state, but the court considers it relevant.

 |